awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 Enhanced Monitoring requires permission to act on your behalf to send OS metric information to CloudWatch Logs\.
 You grant Enhanced Monitoring the required permissions using an AWS Identity and Access Management \(IAM\) role\.

 The first time that you enable Enhanced Monitoring in the console, you can select the **Default** option for the **Monitoring Role** property to have RDS create the required IAM role\.
-RDS then automatically creates a role named `rds-monitoring-role` for you, and uses it for the specified DB instance or Read Replica\.
+RDS then automatically creates a role named `rds-monitoring-role` for you, and uses it for the specified DB instance or read replica\.

 You can also create the required role before you enable Enhanced Monitoring, and then specify your new role's name when you enable Enhanced Monitoring\.
 You must create this required role if you enable Enhanced Monitoring using the AWS CLI or the RDS API\.